Gastric bypass surgery - discharge

 - Push yourself too hard.
 Increase how much you exercise slowly

 - Drive or use machinery if you are taking narcotic pain medicine.
 These medicines will make you drowsy.
 Driving and using machinery is not safe when you are taking them.
+Check with your provider about when you may start driving again after your operation.

 - Take short walks and go up and down stairs.